4 Main Implication: Contractable implies Conditionally i.i.d.

 4.2.3 Directing Measure Construction

-The Stieltjes measure constructed from the limiting CDF is a probability measure a.e.
+The Stieltjes measure constructed from the limiting CDF is a probability measure for every \(\omega \) (pointwise, not merely a.e.).
+Monotonicity, bounds, and right-continuity of the underlying CDF are inherited directly from mathlib’s stieltjesOfMeasurableRat construction.

 The weighted sums of indicators converge in L\(^1\).